 For the left adrenalectomy, the patient is placed on the operating room table in the right lateral decubitus position.
 This position is stabilized by a beanbag or large gel roll.
 The arms are supported by armboards in a neutral position.
 An axillary roll is placed to prevent nerve injury (Figure 1A).
 The bed is flexed to widen the angle between the anterior superior iliac spine and the costal margin (Figure 1B).
 A kidney rest can be employed to widen this angle if necessary.
 A pillow is placed between the knees.
 The patient is secured to the operating table with broad cloth tape, secured at the hips and across the chest.
 For the right adrenalectomy, this position is mirrored, with the right side of the patient elevated.
 The patient is shaved from the anterior midline to the posterior flank on the affected side between the xiphoid and the pubis, prepped in the same distribution, and draped in a sterile manner.

 A thorough appreciation of the left upper quadrant regional anatomy is particularly important for the left adrenalectomy.
 Understanding the relationship of the tail of the pancreas, spleen, kidney, and adrenal gland is key to avoiding iatrogenic injury to any of these structures.

-Initial port placement occurs with the patient ...
+Initial port placement occurs with the patient in the ...